Kigali Titans

 The Kigali Titans are a Rwandan professional basketball team based in Kigali.
-The team plays in the Rwanda Basketball League (RBL), the highest national level.
+The team plays in the Rwanda Basketball League Division 2 (RBL D2), the second-highest national level.

 History

 The organisation was founded in 2021 by pharmaceutical businessman Eugene Rubonera Junior after the FERWABA announced to create a national second division for men's teams.
 Cyril Kalima assumed the function of head coach.